Micro-frontend deployments in Kubernetes

 Introduction to Microfrontend deployments

-In continuation of my Part 1 guide Full Stack Deployment in Kubernetes (Angular, IdentityServer4, Dotnet Core, MongoDB, Civo), I would like to share my experience of how I took my idea to the next level using Civo and the tools I have used for the same.
-To be more precise, before I continue with the main part of the guide I am going to talk about the below points:
+To start with, I would like to share my experience of how I took my idea to the next level using Civo and the tools I have used for the same.
+To be more precise, before I continue with the main part of the tutorial, I am going to talk about the following points:

-Using tools like Rancher as Service & POPEYE
+2. Using tools like Rancher as a service & POPEYE

-An error I faced while I set up micro-frontend in Kubernetes
+3. An error I faced while setting up a micro-frontend in Kubernetes

 Context